-QUICK GUIDE FOR YOUR STAY 21
+17. QUICK GUIDE FOR YOUR STAY 21

-17. ONCE YOU ARRIVE
+18. ONCE YOU ARRIVE

-17.1 Tips for Arriving to Austria
+18.1 Tips for Arriving in Austria

 Austria can be reached by plane, car, bus, and train.
 Airports are located in many provincial capitals (Graz, Klagenfurt, Salzburg, Linz, Innsbruck) and in Vienna (VIE; Flughafen Wien-Schwechat) - however, direct long-distance flights usually only arrive in Vienna; you might be able to go elsewhere by transferring in Europe.
-From the airport, you can take public transport to the city - please look here for all options.
-Please note that the City Airport Train (CAT; lime-green) and Vienna Airport Lines are both not regular public transport options but special lines with more expensive fares.
-Taking other options (ÖBB Railjet, S-Bahn) is recommended - it's usually cheaper and there's no big benefit in taking the CAT.
+From the airport, you can take public transport to the city - please look here for all options (for updated departure times, look on the public transport portal Scotty).
+Please note that the City Airport Train (CAT; lime-green) and Vienna Airport Lines are both NOT regular public transport options but special lines with more expensive fares.
+Taking other options (ÖBB RailJet for longer distance travel, fast regional trains called REX, S-Bahn for slower travel times within Lower Austria and Vienna) is recommended - it's usually cheaper and there's no big benefit in taking the CAT.